mechanical-orchard/playwright-elixir/README.md

 # Playwright for Elixir

-**NOTE:** This package is currently in "preview".
+**NOTE:** This package is currently in "preview" (or "alpha").
 The features are not yet at parity with other Playwright implementations.
 Once `playwright-elixir` is at or near parity with [`playwright`](https://github.com/microsoft/playwright), the version number will be updated to mirror the supported version of `playwright`.

 ## Overview